Conformal prediction: Use in handling uncertainty and concept drift

 Conformal prediction is in many instances used to give machine learning models a better understanding of uncertainty in their outputs.
 In conformal prediction, a non-conformity score measures how unusual a new example is compared to the training data, and these scores are used to compute the p-values that determine the final prediction set.
 Instead of creating a single label, p-values are generated by the model to show how each possible label correlates with the new data point.
-These p-values are then used to form prediction sets and credibility scores that indicate whether the model’s real-time assumptions remain valid for the input they are evaluating.
+These p-values are then used to form prediction sets and credibility scores that indicate whether the model's real-time assumptions remain valid for the input they are evaluating.

-Due to the fact that conformal prediction compares patterns learned from past data with new input, it can identify when the data distribution has shifted.
-When Concept drift is present, new data may receive lower p-value scores, suggesting that the model is dealing with inputs that are outdated or no longer accurately represent the original training set.
-This makes conformal prediction useful for determining how reliable a model is over time as data naturally evolves.
-These signals can inform when a model may need retraining or adjustment to maintain performance in changing environments.
+Because conformal prediction compares patterns learned from past data with new input, it can help reveal when the underlying data distribution has shifted.
+When Concept drift is present, new data may receive lower p-value scores, indicating that the model is encountering inputs that differ from its training distribution.
+This makes conformal prediction useful for assessing whether a model remains reliable as data naturally evolves over time.

-Researchers have applied conformal prediction in fields such as cybersecurity and anomaly detection, where data tends to evolve quickly.
-In terms of malware classification, conformal scores and p-values help identify files or inputs that differ from previously seen data, displaying cases where the model could be uncertain or where adversarial manipulation may be taking place.
-This makes the approach useful for strengthening machine learning defenses in settings where threats and patterns change rapidly.
+Researchers have applied conformal prediction in domains such as cybersecurity and anomaly detection, where data changes rapidly.
+In the context of malware classification, conformal scores and p-values can help highlight files that deviate from previously observed patterns, signaling uncertainty or possible adversarial manipulation.
+This makes conformal prediction valuable for strengthening machine learning defenses in environments where threats evolve continually.